smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 It is advised to restrict `JoinNetwork` to be sent only by encrypted RPC service, but it is up to particular OEM.
 SDL does not enforce `JoinNetwork` to be sent only by encrypted RPC service.

-If `JoinNetwork` or `OnSystemCapabilityUpdate` should not be protected, there are no additional issues.
+If `JoinNetwork` or `OnSystemCapabilityUpdated` should not be protected, there are no additional issues.
 If `JoinNetwork` or `OnSystemCapabilityUpdate` are allowed only via protected RPC service, the following rules are applied:

 * Reject `JoinNetwork` from mobile if it is sent via unprotected service. (guaranteed by SDL 0207)